ualberta-mueller-group/MCGS/docs/style.md

 - Access specifiers aren't indented past the opening/closing brace level

 ### Override
 Implementations of virtual methods should use either the `override` or `final` keywords.
-The linter tools explained in following sections should catch missing occurrences of these.

 ### Namespaces
-End namespace blocks with a comment like "namespace your_namespace_name":
+End namespace blocks with comments like "namespace your_namespace_name":
 ```
 namespace cgt
 {